-So (comments about funding) and the Department of Corrections is supposedly giving people more access to books, when really it is the Department of Corrections that is the reason people can't have books.
-And so I think the people in charge of that program should ask their partners at the Department of Corrections why we can't get Pedagogy of the Oppressed, and why we can't get certain books.
-You know it's supposed to be about freedom of expression and transformative change.
-Then why can't we get these books?
+So it frazzled me when I'm thinking about that amount of money [inaudible] is actually being used by the Department of Corrections to supposedly give incarcerated people more access to books, when in fact it is the Department of Corrections that are making it so we can't get access to books.
+So I think that the people in charge of that program, should ask their partners, the Department of Corrections, why can't we get Toni Morrison?
+Why can't we get Pedagogy of the Oppressed?
+Why can't we get certain books?
+You know it's supposed to be about freedom of expression and supposedly about allowing us transformative change.
+Then why can't we get these type of books?